Which Hotel Chains Accept Cats?

 Extended Stay America

-Extended Stay America can be found in more than 600 locations.
-They allow a maximum of two pets in each suite.
-There is a $25 fee per day per pet for the first month, not to exceed $150 per pet.
+There are Extended Stay Americas in more than 600 locations.
+Each suite can accommodate a maximum of two pets (cats and dogs).
+The first month’s fee is $25 per day per pet, not to exceed $150 per pet.
 Pets cannot be longer than 36 inches or taller than 36 inches (which we hope doesn’t exclude your cat).
 Larger pets, or more than two, need manager approval.

 Cat friendly Home2 Suites